 We want to study which surfaces are birationally equivalent to pointless del Pezzo surfaces of degree $8$.
 Obviously, for any variety one can equivariantly blow up a collection of points defined over $\ka$ and get a birationally equivalent variety.
-Therefore for a given pointless del Pezzo surface $X$ of degree $8$ the natural question is to find minimal surfaces birationally equivalent to $X$.
+Therefore for a given pointless del Pezzo surface $X$ of degree $8$ the natural problem is to find minimal surfaces birationally equivalent to $X$.

-For the case $\rho(X) = 2$ the answer seems to be well-known for specialists.
+For the case $\rho(X) = 2$ the answer seems to be well-known to experts.
 For example, many results for this case can be found in \cite{Kol05}.
-We give the following theorem for~the~completeness.
+For completeness we prove the following theorem.

-\begin{theorem} Let $\ka$ be an algebraically nonclosed field of characteristic $0$, and let $X$ be~a~pointless del Pezzo surface of degree $8$ such that $\rho(X) = 2$.
+\begin{theorem} Let $\ka$ be a perfect field, and let $X$ be~a~pointless del Pezzo surface of~degree~$8$ such that $\rho(X) = 2$.
 Then $X$ is a product of~two~smooth conics and there are two following possibilities.

 \begin{enumerate}

 \item The surface $X$ is isomorphic to $C_1 \times C_2$, where $C_1$ and $C_2$ are two non-trivial smooth conics not isomorphic to each other.
 If the Brauer product $C_3 = C_1 * C_2$ (for the definition see Definition \ref{BPdef} or \cite[7]{Kol05}) is defined, then any minimal surface birationally equivalent to $X$ is isomorphic to $C_1 \times C_2$, $C_1 \times C_3$ or $C_2 \times C_3$.
 Otherwise, any minimal surface birationally equivalent to $X$ is isomorphic to $X$.